nemonik/hands-on-DevOps/readme.md

 Oct 25, 2014
 The SlideShare can be found here https://www.slideshare.net/abhiujjwal/how-2-deal-wid-diiclt-ppl

+**Leadership Secrets of the Rouge Warrior: A Commando's Guide to Success** Richard Marcinko
+ISBN-13: 978-0671545154
+June 1, 1996

 # 8. Now the hands-on part

 In this class, you will spin up the following development and toolchain environment.

 **NOTE**

+- This class makes use of **NOTE** sections to call out things that are important to know or to drop a few tidbits.
+Reading these notes may save you some aggravation.
 - If your web-based Git-repository manager is paired with a PlantUML server you will see a diagram rendered below otherwise you will only the PlantUML source code for the diagram.
-Don't worry the course's Ansible automation will spin up both a GitLab and PlantUML.
+Don't worry the course's Ansible automation will spin up both a GitLab and PlantUML, and  instructions are provided below how create a repository in GitLab for this project and push the course repository into it, so you can view the diagrams.
-- This class makes use of **NOTE** sections to call out things that are important to know or will drop a few tidbits.
-Reading these notes may save you some aggravation.

 ```plantuml
 @startuml